Borisfwyy/GSSBL/README.md

 }
 ```

-> The semantic embeddings are learned using the skip-gram model with negative sampling, which can be trained via `w2v.py`.

 > The data required for training the semantic embeddings can be accessed at [Zenodo](https://zenodo.org/records/14882488).
 The processed version of the data is also provided in the `data` folder of this GitHub repository.

-> The glyphic embeddings can be trained using `vae.py`.
+> The glyphic embeddings can be trained using VAE.
 The data required for this step can be accessed at [Zenodo](https://zenodo.org/records/14882488).

-> To optimise glyphic embeddings using the glyphic contrastive learning module (GCLM), please use `contrastive.py`.

-> The file **`data/tag.txt`** stores the **primary–secondary tag relationships** used in the SGCLM.
-Each line represents a single *primary-character tag* followed by its corresponding *secondary-character tags*.
-All secondary-character tags listed in the same line belong to the same primary-character tag.

 ---